Captain Thomas W. Turner, Division Commander

-To obtain criminal history information you must authorize the Department to provide your record by completing a Request for Criminal History Information Form (SP-167).
-The form requires your notarized signature and may be downloaded from this web site.
+To obtain criminal history information you must authorize the Department to provide your record by completing a Criminal History Record Name Search which can be prefilled and printed from this Web site.
+The form requires your notarized signature.
 A fee of $15.00 is assessed for each request.
 The response will contain only conviction information maintained in Virginia's files.
 Please allow approximately 12-15 business days to receive your response.

 What are the laws concerning knives; specifically, the carrying of a non-concealed knife, and are there knife designs, blade sizes, etc., that are prohibited?

 Virginia Code Section 18.2-311 describes certain weapons, including some knives, which are illegal to possess in Virginia.
 Additionally, refer to Virginia Code Section 18.2-308 for specific prohibitions concerning concealed weapons.
 It is suggested that you contact your county or city authorities to inquire as to whether or not there are applicable local ordinances.